-This section presents management's discussion and analysis of the Trust's financial performance for the years ended December 31, 2011 and 2010, and provides an introduction to the financial statements of the Trust.
-It is designed as supplementary information which focuses on current activities, resulting changes and current known facts.
+This section presents management's discussion and analysis of the Trust's financial performance for the years ended December 31, 2012 and 2011, and provides an introduction to the financial statements of the Trust.
+It is designed as required supplementary information which focuses on current activities, resulting changes and current known facts.
 It should be read in conjunction with the letter of transmittal found in the Introductory Section of this report.